boof/vizard/README.md

     })
     .vizard( href, {

-        // handlers are added by selector
+        'p.editable': { // handlers are added by selector

-        'p.editable': {
+            // but we can also assign titles to the controls
+            title: 'Hello Sir...',

             // event handlers are called on selected elements
-            click: function() { alert(this.innerText); },
+            click: function() { confirm('..., you clicked?'); }

-            // but we can also assign titles to the controls
-            title: 'Click to pop-up inner text.'
         }
     });